 All general law records, which date from 1827, are held in the Registry of Deeds in the Lands Building, 134 Macquarie Street, Hobart.
-The books of general law land grants, dating from the early 1800s, are now held at the Archives Office
+The books of general law land grants, dating from the early 1800s, are now held at the Archives and Heritage Office

 General Law Grant Book/page numbers need to be obtained from the Grants Index Book in the Registry prior to ordering general law grants from either the Land Titles Office or from the Archives Office.